Toxic plants

 Is Chandelier Toxic To Cats?

-Chandelier plant or also known for its other common names Mother-In-Law-Plant, Kalanchoe, Devils Backbone, Mother of Millions is a succulent commonly grown as a houseplant.
-It is found to contain Bufodienolides which are cardiac glycoside toxins, which disrupt the ionic balance of the contracting muscle of the heart.
+Yes, the Chandelier plant, also known by other common names such as Mother-In-Law-Plant, Kalanchoe, Devils Backbone, and Mother of Millions, is toxic to cats.
+This succulent, commonly grown as a houseplant, contains Bufodienolides, which are cardiac glycoside toxins.
+These toxins can disrupt the ionic balance of the contracting muscle of the heart.
+If a cat ingests any part of the Chandelier plant, it may experience changes in the central nervous system, gastrointestinal issues, electrolyte imbalances, and cardiovascular abnormalities.

 Clinical Signs of Chandelier Poisoning in Cats